oligriffiths/broccolijs-tutorial/README.md

 You can now use `npm run build` and `npm run serve` for convenience.

+Now create a `Brocfile.js` in the root of your project, with the contents: `module.exports = "app";`.

+Next, create a directory `app` within the project, and add a `index.html` file with the contents `hello world`.

+That's it, you're done.
+Checkout tag: [01-setup](https://github.com/oligriffiths/broccolijs-tutorial/tree/01-setup) if you got lost.

 The initial setup of this tutorial merely copies files from the input `app` directory by exporting the string `app`.
 The `Brocfile.js` contains the Broccoli configuration for the build.
 The `module.exports` line must export a Broccoli tree.
 "But it's a string" you say, yes, Broccoli will automatically convert